-Water or Plumbing Problems
+• Water or Plumbing Problems

-How many times did residents have no hot water in their apartment?
+How many times did residents not have hot water in their apartment?

-The chart below shows how many times respondents did not have no hot water in their apartment in the last 12 months.
-The green part of the bars shows what percentage of residents did not have the problem at all.
-The yellow shows who had the problem one time.
-The orange shows those who had the problem 2-3 times.
-And the red shows those who had the problem 4 or more times in the last 12 months.
+The chart below shows how many times respondents did not have any hot water in their apartment in the last 12 months.
+The green part of the bar shows what percentage of residents never lost hot water.
+The yellow part shows who lost hot water once.
+The orange shows those who lost hot water 2 or 3 times.
+And the red shows those who had no hot water in their apartment 4 or more times in the last 12 months.

 How long did it usually take for hot water to come back on?
-For those respondents who reported not having hot water in their apartment, we asked how long it usually took for hot water to come back on - less than 24 hours, 24 - 48 hours, or more than 48 hours.
+For those respondents who reported not having hot water in their apartment, we asked how long it usually took for the hot water to come back on - less than 24 hours, 24 - 48 hours, or more than 48 hours.